 The three update types attempt to catch and re-index changes for both:

-- Permissions: user and groups allowed or denied to see the items (see Coveo Cloud V2 Management of Security Identities and Item Permissions)
+Permissions: users and groups allowed or denied to see the items (see Coveo Cloud V2 Management of Security Identities and Item Permissions)

-Refresh is not available for all source types, and when it is, it may have limitations like not catching all types of changes (deleted items, permission changes, etc.).
+Sources that do support refresh updates may have limitations such as the refresh not catching all types of changes (deleted items, permission changes, etc.).